gemini-rtsw/gemini-docs/howtos/SvnToGit.rst

   jeod = Jane Eod <jeod@example.com>

 This file can be used for all the other projects that need to be migrated, too.
 Missing users have to be added over time using this technique.

+.. note:: This only needs to be done once.
+You can also find this file at the top level in Gemini's gitlab repository authors project.

 Find First Commit
 ^^^^^^^^^^^^^^^^^